 1992 - aka the Radius B House, 1 Gilmartin Court, Tiburon CA. Commissioned in the late 1980's.
 Top photo by Andrew McKinney.
 Sold to Thomas and Ellen Atwood.
 Sold to Brian and Lisa Smith.
 Sold to Stephen and Jodi Shaw.
 Sold in 2003 to Gilmartin Investment.
 Sold in 2004 to Fred and Rodney Pistilli.

 1992 - The Dan and Ilan Silberstein Renovation, aka Equinox House, 28 Meadow Hill Drive, Tiburon CA. Unsure of original architect.
 Sold in 1997 to Richard Shenkman, who commissioned Banta for renovation and expansion.
 Bottom two photos by Matthew Millman.

-1993 - aka the XYZ House, 43 Perth Place, Oakland CA. 4000 sf.
+1993 - The David and Lisa Shaw House, aka the XYZ House, 43 Perth Place, Oakland CA. 4000 sf.
 Named for the shape of its underlying bracing.
 The decks and roof overhang offering shade; the double-height living-room and stair tower offer natural ventilation; and the concrete provides thermal mass for passive solar heating.
-Sold to David and Annamarie Shaw.

 Year Unknown - aka the Parallax House Renovation, Hillsborough CA. 6500 sf.
 Address unknown.